core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

-The Constrained Application Protocol (CoAP) {{!RFC7252}} supports machine-to-machine communication across networks of constrained devices.
+The Constrained Application Protocol (CoAP) {{!RFC7252}} supports machine-to-machine communication across networks of constrained devices (e.g., 8-bit microcontrollers with limited RAM and ROM) and constrained networks {{!RFC7228}}.
 CoAP uses a request/response model where clients make requests to servers in order to request actions on resources.
 Depending on the situation the same device may act either as a server, a client, or both.

 One important class of constrained devices includes devices that are intended to run for years from a small battery, or by scavenging energy from their environment.
 These devices have limited reachability because they spend most of their time in a sleeping state with no network connectivity.
 Devices may also have limited reachability due to certain middle-boxes, such as Network Address Translators (NATs) or firewalls.
 Such middle-boxes often prevent connecting to a device from the Internet unless the connection was initiated by the device.

 For some applications the client/server and request/response communication model is not optimal but publish-subscribe communication with potentially many senders and/or receivers and communication via topics rather than directly with endpoints may fit better.

 This document specifies simple extensions to CoAP for enabling publish-subscribe communication using a Broker node that enables store-and-forward messaging between two or more nodes.
 This model facilitates communication of nodes with limited reachability, enables simple many-to-many communication, and eases integration with other publish-subscribe systems.

 ## Requirements Language